-The Czech Republic ranks among one of the most concentrated markets in Europe in terms of power generation, with the dominant vertically integrated company ČEZ, a.s. accounting for approximately 61.7 per cent. of gross power generated, in terms of electricity, in 2019.
+The Czech Republic ranks among the most concentrated markets in Europe in terms of power generation, with the dominant vertically integrated company ČEZ, a.s. accounting for approximately 57 per cent. of gross power generated, in terms of electricity, in 2018.20

-As of 31 December 2019, the total installed capacity in the Czech electricity grid was 21,987.1 MW.
-Preliminary figures show that 81.4TW of electricity was generated in the Czech Republic in 2020.
+As of 31 December 2018, the total installed capacity in the Czech electricity grid was 22,276.9 MW.21